Found 10 - 20 results of 59 programs matching keyword " performance art"

 In this historical video from 1996, which was originally made for a museum floor installation, we learn about both the Palace of Fine Arts and the roots of the Exploratorium.
 This piece mixes footage from films in the Exploratorium's collection and interviews with historians, architects, and museum staff.
+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 As part of the weekend of celebrations in honor of the Golden Gate Bridge's 75th Anniversary, Mickey Hart and the Mickey Hart Band closed the festivities with a free concert.
 The show opened with Mickey playing a dynamic model of the Golden Gate Bridge created by the Exploratorium and sonified by Exploratorium exhibit developers in collaboration with Mickey Hart.
 "Rat Creek is a broken tale, that trickles under the plastic welcome mats of a mobile home community..."
 In this special "b-side" edition of Driven, we continue our exploration of the work of Adam Ansell and the Gray Area Theater Ensemble.
 As the debut performance of "Rat Creek" nears, the actors are abuzz with joy and anxiety.
 When the actors finally enter the stage, Adam's work is done, and the play takes on a life of its own.
 Theater director Adam Ansell has developed a unique way of working during the 20 years that he's been running the Gray Area Ensemble in San Francisco.
 The doors are open to anyone who wants to participate, from experienced performers to those who have no experience in the arts.
 This uncommon group of ever-changing collaborators creates spellbinding, gorgeously dystopic theatrical spectacles which are both fantastical and very real.
 In this show, we enjoy a peek into the joyful and chaotic creation process of the "Rat Creek", The Gray Area Ensemble's latest work, which will be presented to the public at the Exit Theatre in San Francisco January 11-15th 2012.

 The Southern California Coastal Ocean Observing System (http://sccoos.org/) gathers live data about winds, waves, surface currents, temperature, and water quality, and makes it available to everyone.
 In this piece, Oceanographer Art Miller tells us about this system, and about how America's Cup sailors can use this kind of data and modeling to improve their race performances.